-If your contributions for Optional GUL, including the CAF, exceed the actual limits of the coverage for which you are enrolled, MetLife will notify you about a refund.
-For the actual amount that applies to you under the applicable tax laws, you may call MetLife at 1-800-523-2894.
-To contribute an amount in excess of that shown on your Personal Enrollment Worksheet, you can mail a check directly to MetLife.
+If your contributions for GUL, including the CAF, exceed the actual limits of the coverage for which you are enrolled, MetLife will notify you about a refund.
+For the actual amount that applies to you under the applicable tax laws, call MetLife at 1-800-523-2894.